eikek/publet/README.md

 # Publet

-Publet is a wiki web application written in [Scala](http://www.scala-lang.org/) that glues together three major players
+Publet is a web application written in [Scala](http://www.scala-lang.org/) where you can edit pages like in a wiki.
+Besides three wiki languages, you can also write Scala scripts and choose from a broad set of template languages to not only create static sites, but also dynamic sites conveniently.
+Mainly, it glues together three great open-source components:

 * [Scalate](http://scalate.fusesource.org/) which is a template engine
 * [Git](http://git-scm.com/), using the java implementation [JGit](http://www.jgit.org/)